Thursday, November 21, 2019

 It took a good amount of time, patience and a little bit of math to loosely fit the 32 spokes into an intricate weave of what was essentially an eight-point star on each side.
 I don’t have the tensioning or dishing (accurately centers the rim on the hub) tools, so I took the partially-completed wheel to my pals at Bikesport for the final touches.

 A couple customers had also presented me with work which, while quite welcome, hadn’t exactly helped my problem with storage space.
-Recent acquaintance Nick, who purchase my Olmo Sportsman, is a racer and wanted to upgrade some parts.
+Recent acquaintance Nick, who purchased my Olmo Sportsman, is a racer and wanted to upgrade some parts.
 All went smoothly, and I was happy to exchange my time for the parts returned, including a really nice Ambrosio/Campagnolo wheelset!

 My friend Arol in New Hampshire, for whom I had previously build a Vitus 979, has me once again on the trail for Mavic parts – or at least for the brands the company copied – in order to build a Sean Kelly KAS tribute bicycle.
 It is going to replicate somewhat the bike I built for Brendan a couple of years ago, then rebuilt with all-Mavic last autumn, except we are going with even more brand/model accurate parts, namely the black Modolo-copy brakes and levers (photo right) and the Cinelli Criterium bars the Irish legend preferred.